 Tower is epitomized by the dining room table.
 Sit down for a meal, and the first thing you’ll notice is the number of people eating dinner.
 At Tower, an eight-person table can always hold a few more.
 As the conversation gets started, you’ll notice that it touches on all sorts of topics.
 Tower consistently attracts members from a broad array of interests.
-During your meal, you could be next to singers, dancers, writers for the Princetonian, writers for Triangle, EMTs, actors, improv performers, athletes, and more.
+During your meal, you could be next to singers, dancers, writers, EMTs, actors, athletes, and more.
 The openness and friendly atmosphere at Tower draws many a diverse person.

 But of course, what you will without a doubt notice is the quality of the food.
-Every club will tell you that they have excellent food, but there is no question that Tower’s is the best.
+Every club will tell you that they have excellent food, but there is no question that Tower’s is the best on the street.
 And no need to take our word for it: many of our friends from other clubs have a meal in Tower only to praise the “restaurant style” food we have.
-(The credit goes to our amazing staff led by Jim Forkel and Jim Hayes).
+In addition to prepared food, all meals can be made to order, whether it’s a breakfast omelet, the famous Buddha sandwich for lunch (ham, fried egg, and cheese) and perhaps salmon or osso buco for dinner.
+The credit goes to our amazing staff led by Jim Forkel and Jim Hayes.

 More About Tower Club

 - On the ground floor of Tower, there are many spaces to hang out with friends or to study.
-First, there is the much loved Coat Room with a fireplace and plenty of couches where you can chill between classes or play a friendly game of pool with friends.
-On the side, there is the Pogue Room: a cozy space with pull down screen where you can project TV, movies, or video games.
+First, there is the much loved Coat Room with a fireplace and plenty of couches where you can chill between classes or do some homework by the roaring fire in the winter.
+On the side, there is the Pogue Room: a cozy space with a pull down screen where you can project TV, movies, or video games.
+Next to the Pogue Room is the billiards room, with two tables and a handful of chairs lit by numerous windows facing the street.
+On the south side of the club is our newest addition, the Great Room, filled with couches, chairs, tables, and a bar to boot, along with small patios with french doors overlooking the backyard.
+It has wall to wall windows and a projector as well; perfect for late night football games or the Kentucky Derby during Houseparties.
 Downstairs, you find the kitchen, the dining room, the taproom, and the game room.
-The latter has a second pool table, while the dining room doubles as an eating area during meal times but also as a study spot during the off hours.
+The latter has a restored mural depicting the very first football game in history (between Rutgers and Princeton), while the dining room doubles as an eating area during meal times but also as a study spot during the off hours.
 Head upstairs and you can find several great spots to study: the library, (which has its own fireplace for the winter months), the thesis room for those seniors (fretfully) finishing their theses, and the Precept Room where classes are sometimes held throughout the week.
-Finally, you have the Green Room with a TV that you can watch movies or shows on.
+The last room on the 2nd floor is the Green Room, containing an additional TV that you can watch movies or shows on.
 The third floor is where the officer corps lives.
-In the fall of this year, Tower plans to complete a new addition to the club.
-This “multi-purpose” room will serve primarily as the dance floor on nights out with a state of the art speaker system.
+Finally, Tower naturally has a large tower facing the street, used for events like Lawnparties and formals to give the membership a beautiful view of the musical acts or just the University as a whole.

-- In the spring of 1902, based on the idea of four sophomores, John Lee ’04, Henry Pogue ’04, Otto Wolff ’04, Conway Shearer ’04, and Frank “Pop” Little ’03 lead the formation of a new upper-classman eating club.
+- In the spring of 1902, based on the idea of four sophomores, John Lee ’04, Henry Pogue ’04, Otto Wolff ’04, Conway Shearer ’04, and junior Frank “Pop” Little ’03, a group of intrepid young men lead the formation of a new upper-classman eating club.
 In April, a stake of $400 was placed to ensure the secure formation of the club the following year.

 In September of the same year, in the old Monastery Club on University Place, the Princeton Tower Club was formed.
 It was comprised of 13 members of the senior class, and 13 juniors.
 During that year, the club hoped to move to a much coveted plot on Prospect Avenue, but settled for the Gulick House on Olden Street.
 Gulick was also known as the Incubator because it had served as a first home for a number of the infant eating clubs.
 After one term in the “Incubator,” Tower purchased a plot of land from the Cottage Club and, in September of 1904, moved to a new home at 89 Prospect Avenue.
 This “modern” facility, which boasted hot-air heating, was improved with a laid sidewalk, a tennis court, and the additional purchase of adjacent land.